konstantinjdobler/nlp-research-template/README.md

 3. VS Code will automatically detect the `.devcontainer` directory and ask you to reopen the folder in a Dev Container.
 4. Press <code>Reopen in Container</code> and wait for VS Code to set everything up.

 When using this workflow you will have to adapt `"runArgs": ["--ipc=host", "--gpus", "device=CHANGE_ME"]` in [`.devcontainer/devcontainer.json`](.devcontainer/devcontainer.json) and specify the GPU-devices you are actually going to use on the host machine for your development.
-Optionally you can mount cache files with `"mounts": ["source=/MY_HOME_DIR/.cache,target=/home/mamba/.cache,type=bind"]`.
+Optionally you can mount cache files with `"mounts": ["source=/MY_HOME_DIR/.cache,target=/home/mamba/.cache,type=bind"]`. `conda-lock` is automatically installed for you in the Dev Container.

 Additionally, you can set the `WANDB_API_KEY` in your remote environment; it will then be automatically mapped into the container.